benhoyt/benhoyt.github.com/writings/micropledge.md

 ## Overview and origin of microPledge

 Back in January 2006, my brother Berwyn had the idea for microPledge on his commute to work.
-The seed idea was something like, "Imagine getting all your neighbours and friends and grandma to each chip in $20 to build a local playground."
+The seed idea was something like, "Imagine getting all your neighbours and friends and grandma to each chip in $20 to build a local playground.
+All we need is a web tool to enable these new creations!"

 Shortly after this he contacted my brother Bryan and myself, to see if we wanted to help build this.
 Bryan had just started his own web design company, and joined right away.
 I was a couple of years out of university; I'd been reading [Paul Graham's essays](http://paulgraham.com/articles.html) on startups and was keen to join.
 I'd also been eyeing the Python programming language and wanted to start using it.